wkumari/draft-wkumari-dnsop-extended-error/README.md

 Abstract

    This document defines an extensible method to return additional information about the cause of DNS errors.
-The primary use case is to extend SERVFAIL to provide additional information about the cause of DNS and DNSSEC failures.
+Though created primarily to extend SERVFAIL to provide additional information about the cause of DNS and DNSSEC failures, the Extended DNS Errors option defined in this document allows all response types to contain extended error information.

 Status of This Memo